rodneyshupe/Cookbook/Recipes/Baking/Cookies/BrownButterBlondies.rst

 Directions
 ----------

-1. Preheat oven to 350F (176C).
-Spray a 9x13-inch (23x33cm) baking pan with
+1. Preheat oven to 350F (176C) and spray a 9x13-inch (23x33cm) baking pan with
    cooking spray.
-2. Melt butter in a small saucepan over medium heat, swirling pan occasionally.
-Once the butter foams, stir occasionally.
-Continue to cook until bubbles appear on the surface and the butter appears golden brown when stirred.
+2. Melt butter in a small saucepan over medium heat, swirling occasionally;
-3. Immediately transfer to a large, heat-proof bowl and set aside to cool for 10 minutes.
+   once it foams, stir occasionally and keep cooking until bubbles appear on the surface and the butter is golden brown when stirred.
+Transfer immediately to a large heat-proof bowl and set aside to cool, 10 minutes.
-4. Whisk together flour, baking powder and salt in a medium bowl.
-Stir in chocolate, walnuts and marshmallows.
+3. Whisk together flour, baking powder and salt in a medium bowl, then stir in chocolate, walnuts and marshmallows.
-5. Beat sugars into the cooled butter with a hand mixer until well combined in a large bowl.
-6. Add eggs, one at a time along with vanilla into sugar mixture.
+4. Beat the sugars into the cooled butter with a hand mixer in a large bowl until well combined, then add eggs one at a time along with the vanilla.
-7. Stir in the flour mixture until combined.
+   Stir in the flour mixture until combined.
-8. Spoon the batter into the prepared baking pan and spread evenly into pan.
-9. Bake until the edges are golden and the middle is set, about 30 to 35 minutes.
+5. Spoon the batter into the prepared pan and spread evenly, then bake until the edges are golden and the middle is set, 30 to 35 minutes.
 Cool and cut to serve.